 Net assets without donor restrictions - Represents assets resulting from all activities for which no donor-imposed restrictions were stipulated beyond the general purpose of the Organization.
 Funds without donor restrictions are available for any purpose within the scope of the Organization's activities.
 As applicable, designated funds are appropriated by the Board of Directors for a specific activity or group of activities.
-No funds were appropriated by the Board of Directors as of December 31, 2022 and 2021.
+No funds were appropriated by the Board of Directors as of December 31, 2023 and 2022.

 Net assets with donor restrictions - Represents assets whose use by the Organization is limited by donor-imposed stipulations that either expire by the passage of time or are fulfilled and removed by actions of the Organization pursuant to those stipulations.
 As the restrictions are met, the net assets are released from restrictions and included in net assets without donor restrictions.

-Net assets with donor restrictions may also include assets whose use by the Organization is limited by donor-imposed stipulations that neither expire by the passage of time, nor can be fulfilled or otherwise removed by actions of the Organization, though the Organization had no such net assets as of December 31, 2022 and 2021.
+Net assets with donor restrictions may also include assets whose use by the Organization is limited by donor-imposed stipulations that neither expire by the passage of time, nor can be fulfilled or otherwise removed by actions of the Organization.
+These are considered as permanently restricted and were valued at \$150,000 as of December 31, 2023 and 2022 for Circle City Classic.

 Concentration of Risk: Cash consist of bank deposits in accounts that are federally insured up to \$250,000 per financial institution for interest bearing accounts and fully insured for non-interest-bearing accounts.
-The Organizations had bank balances that exceeded the federally insured at December 31, 2022 and 2021.
+The Organizations had bank balances that exceeded the federally insured at December 31, 2023 and 2022.